slierp/Discrete-event-simulation-for-solar-cell-production/README.md

 <b>This program is not yet ready for use.</b>

-The intention for this program is to become a utility for analyzing silicon solar cell production lines.
+The intention for this Python program is to become a utility for analyzing silicon solar cell production lines.
-It uses Simpy package for its discrete event simulation capability.
+It uses the Simpy package for its discrete event simulation capability.

 <b>Sought after features</b>
 - A set of production tools to select and configure into a production line